How to fix mechanical speedometers

 by Had Robinson

 We love our Toyota Tacoma that is used in our school and when visiting sites.
+It is the vehicle of choice for many hang gliding and paragliding pilots.

 Nearly 100% of all mechanical speedometers have the same problem.
 The bearing that houses the rotating part of the speedometer fails/becomes noisy and or jerks around because of a lack of lubrication.
 Often, it is possible to fix this, but only briefly, by applying copious amounts of light machine or sewing machine oil to the base of the bearing where the flexible shaft housing is attached.